Unlawful Disposition of a Firearm Attorneys Passaic County, NJ

 Serving Clients Across Clifton, Paterson, West Milford, Wayne, Little Falls, Woodland Park, and Passaic County

 The legal definition of “disposition” as it relates to criminal handling of firearms in New Jersey, is manufacturing, transferring, selling, or transporting property.
 Specifically, the unlawful disposition of firearms refers to the illegal manufacture, sale, and/or transportation of firearms without the proper registration and licensing.
 Unlawful disposition is a serious weapons charge which may result in second, third, or fourth-degree felony convictions.

-At The Law Office of Del Sardo & Montanari, our criminal defense attorneys protect the legal rights of our clients facing weapons charges across local New Jersey towns including Wayne, Paterson, Clifton, Woodland Park, West Milford, Little Falls, and the greater Passaic County region.
+At The Montanari Law Group, our criminal defense attorneys protect the legal rights of our clients facing weapons charges across local New Jersey towns including Wayne, Paterson, Clifton, Woodland Park, West Milford, Little Falls, and the greater Passaic County region.
 We understand that being charged with unlawful disposition of a firearm can lead to life-changing consequences including serious prison time, heavy fines, and a felony conviction on the defendant’s permanent record.
 Lean on our experience to seek to have your charges reduced or dismissed in New Jersey.

 Call our office today to speak with a member of our legal team regarding your unlawful disposition of a firearm or other weapons charges in a free and confidential consultation.